-What is an Unlocked Phone?: An unlocked phone is a by default device that is not connected to a designated carrier.
-If you own one of these handsets, make sure you can change your carrier the way you want.
+What is an Unlocked Phone?: An unlocked phone is a default device not connected to a designated carrier.
+If you own one of these handsets, make sure you can change your career how you want.
 Just replace the SIM card internally and insert the SIM card of your preferred carrier.

 When you insert a new SIM card, your device will connect to a new network belonging to the SIM card’s carrier.